-1. The graduate has reliably demonstrated the ability to: identify, analyze, develop, implement, verify and document the requirements for a computing environment.
+1. The graduate has reliably demonstrated the ability to: identify, analyze, design, develop, implement, verify and document the requirements for a computing environment.

 - a.
-Recognize the advantages and disadvantages of selecting various network structures and protocols in the design of a solution. - b.
+Recognize the advantages and disadvantages of various network structures and protocols in the design of a solution. - b.
 Apply knowledge of a variety of analysis, design, and development concepts and methodologies. - c.
 Analyze, design, develop, and maintain effective user interfaces. - d.
 Prepare, present, and maintain current, clear, and accurate documentation. - e.
-Apply industry standard tools to support documentation of hardware/software design. - f.
-Apply a basic understanding of requirements determination and requirements gathering techniques to computing tasks.
+Apply industry standard tools to produce documentation of hardware/software design. - f.
+Apply an understanding of requirements determination and requirements gathering techniques to computing tasks.

-2. The graduate has reliably demonstrated the ability to: contribute to the diagnostics, troubleshooting, documenting and monitoring of technical problems using appropriate methodologies and tools.
+2. The graduate has reliably demonstrated the ability to: diagnose, troubleshoot, document and monitor technical problems using appropriate methodologies and tools.

 - a.
-Contribute to the formulation of troubleshooting procedures taking into account the problem and the environment. - b.
+Formulate troubleshooting procedures taking into account the problem and the environment. - b.
 Document procedures and policies for keeping security systems up-to-date. - c.
-Assist in monitoring, reviewing, and assessing the effectiveness of the troubleshooting procedure. - d.
+Monitor, review, and assess the effectiveness of the troubleshooting procedure. - d.
 Document the troubleshooting procedure clearly. - e.
-Follow troubleshooting procedures and explain them clearly to others. - f.
+Establish and follow troubleshooting procedures and explain them clearly to others. - f.
 Assess the impacts of the environment (e.g. hardware, software, operating system) on the installation and customization of computing systems. - g.
-Document clearly the design conditions for the implementation and configuration of a solution.
+Document clearly the design conditions for the implementation and configuration of a solution. - h.
+Analyze and apply the various communication protocols and connectivity options in a solution/system.

-3. The graduate has reliably demonstrated the ability to: implement and maintain secure computing environments.
+3. The graduate has reliably demonstrated the ability to: analyze, design, implement and maintain secure computing environments.